yonGO travel

 Cold Weather Wear - Principal of Layering

-The Layer system is the wearing of several layers of clothing which can be adjusted to suit the conditions and activity.
+The Layering system simply means wearing several layers of clothing which can be adjusted to suit the conditions and activity.
 Conditions refers to wind, rain or clear skies.
 Activity refers to walking, running, sleeping or just being stationary.

-My usual wear for walking or trekking, even in snow would be my usual T-shirt and pants with my fleece or if its get too warm, my windjacket unbuttoned.
+The usual wear for walking or trekking, even in snow would be normal or quick-dry T-shirt and pants with fleece and/or windjacket.
 You'll be surprised how warm it gets while walking in snow or ice conditions.
-My usual wear for sleeping would be my thermals, my T-shirt and perhaps my fleece.
-I then stuffed myselft into the sleeping bag.
+By layering, one can easily take off 1 or 2 layers of jacket to feel more comfortable.

 Polartec fleece sweater / Breathable rain and wind jacket